atilioparedes/atilioparedes/README.md

 - 🎤 **Presenter at the Technological and Scientific Exhibition (ETYC)** – *2022*
   Participated as a volunteer representing my major at ETYC, presenting projects to high school students and visitors.

-- 🧪 **Lab Assistant for the Programming Language course** – *2023*
+- 💻 **Lab Assistant for the Programming Language course** – *2023*
-  Supported students during practical lab sessions, assisting with exercises and collaborating with instructors to foster learning.
+  Supported students during practical lab sessions using the C/C++ language, assisting with exercises and collaborating with instructors to foster learning.

 - 🤝 **Workgroup Member – Student Delegation, Computer Engineering Program, Facultad Politécnica UNA** – *2024–2025*
   Collaborated in organizing academic and student-focused initiatives, supporting the elected student representatives and contributing to a better educational environment.

 - 🧑‍💼 **Student Representative – Computer Engineering Degree, Facultad Politécnica UNA** – *2025–2026*
   Elected as student delegate to represent the Computer Engineering program, promoting learning spaces, strengthening academic-community ties, and fostering professional growth opportunities.

 ## My Skills Include